-Kashmir separatist, Geelani gets Pakistan highest civilian award
+Kashmir separatist, Geelani gets Pakistan's highest civilian award

 For Daily Alerts

-Kashmir separatist, Geelani gets Pakistan highest civilian award
+Kashmir separatist, Geelani gets Pakistan's highest civilian award

 India